coconutbeaches/hotel-voice-bot/README.md

 See `.env.example` for the complete environment configuration template.

+> **⚠️ Important**: Always update `.env.example` when adding, removing, or changing environment variables.
+This ensures proper onboarding for new developers and deployment consistency.

 ## API Documentation

 API documentation is automatically generated using OpenAPI 3.0 specification and available at: